 By EMILY SHAPIRO and IVAN PEREIRA, ABC News

-President Donald Trump, who earlier in the day said he was not familiar enough with the case to comment, tweeted late Wednesday that he was praying for the officers.
+President Donald Trump, who earlier Wednesday said he was not familiar enough with the case to comment, tweeted Wednesday night that he was praying for the officers.

-“Praying for the two police officers that were shot tonight in Louisville, Kentucky,” he wrote.
 “The Federal Government stands behind you and is ready to help.
-Spoke to @GovAndyBeshear and we are prepared to work together, immediately upon request!”
+Spoke to @GovAndyBeshear and we are prepared to work together, immediately upon request!” he wrote.

-Democratic presidential nominee Joe Biden offered similar sentiments, writing on Twitter, “Even amidst the profound grief & anger today’s decision generated, violence is never & can never be the answer.
+Democratic presidential nominee Joe Biden tweeted, “Even amidst the profound grief & anger today’s decision generated, violence is never & can never be the answer.
 Those who engage in it must be held accountable.
 Jill & I are keeping the officers shot tonight in Louisville in our prayers.
 We wish them both a swift & full recovery.”

-Officer Brett Hankison, who has been fired, was indicted on three counts of first-degree wanton endangerment for allegedly endangering Taylor’s neighbors when he fired into the apartment complex.
+On Wednesday, former Louisville police officer Brett Hankison was indicted on three counts of first-degree wanton endangerment for allegedly endangering Taylor’s neighbors when he fired into the apartment complex.

 The neighboring apartment had three people inside, thus the three charges against Hankison, said Kentucky Attorney General Daniel Cameron.
 The other officers involved in Taylor’s death were not charged.

 Taylor family attorney Ben Crump tweeted Wednesday, “NOTHING for the murder of Breonna Taylor.
 This is outrageous and offensive!”

 “If Brett Hankison’s behavior was wanton endangerment to people in neighboring apartments, then it should have been wanton endangerment in Breonna Taylor’s apartment too.
 In fact, it should have been ruled wanton murder!” he wrote.